GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-61/index.md

 Chrome now supports the WebUSB API, allowing web apps to communicate with USB devices, after the user has provided their consent.
-To learn more about the security and privacy considerations and how they’re addressed, have a peek at the [WebUSB spec](https://wicg.github.io/webusb/).
+To learn more about the security and privacy considerations and how they're addressed, have a peek at the [WebUSB spec](https://wicg.github.io/webusb/).

-Then, when you’re ready to dive in, take a look at Francois’ [WebUSB post](https://developers.google.com/web/updates/2016/03/access-usb-devices-on-the-web) on updates.
+Then, when you're ready to dive in, take a look at Francois' [WebUSB post](https://developers.google.com/web/updates/2016/03/access-usb-devices-on-the-web) on updates.